- The scenery I caught a glimpse of from the train window was what made me decide on the location for the shoot.

 "A chance to record rain sounds other than those from an umbrella"

-However, on this day, the sounds of rain bouncing off the roof, pillars, and ground of the rest area mixed together in a complex way, creating a sound like "natural multi-layered rain sounds."
+Normally, I like to utilize the sound of rain falling on an umbrella, so I record while walking in the rain.
+However, on this day, the sounds of rain bouncing off the roof, pillars, and ground of the rest area blended together in a complex way, creating a sound like "a multi-layered natural rain sound."

 "There are sounds that can only be recorded here, without having to go outside."